KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/styling-with-sass.md

 2. Type `_variables.scss` and press enter.
 This will be the file where all of our variables that we use in our project will be located.

-3. Create your first variable for the main color of your site.
+3. Open that file if necessary and in that file create your first variable for the main color of your site.
 Variables start with a `$` followed by the variable name.
 It might look something like the following:

     ```
     $orange: #cb6f10;